1885 - 1889

 Grover Cleveland was the first president to be filmed.
 The film showed him signing bill into law.

 Cleveland did not like the press or journalist.
 He was the last president to not give reporters a working space in the White House.
 They had to stand outside in the weather and wait for people leaving the White House.
-He was the only president to ever refuse to attend the Gridiron Club dinner.
-A social event held by Washington journalist.
+He was the was only president to ever refuse to attend the Gridiron Club dinner until President Trump did not attend.
+It is a social event held by Washington journalist.
+They usually tell jokes about the President or the press.
 It was founded in 1885 and continues to this day.

 President Cleveland was one of three Presidents to get married while they were President.
 He is the only President whose wedding ceremony was held in the White House.